-- I do not need to tell people in boarding schools that there is an increasing focus on and tightening of regulations regarding the care of young people, but I can also state from experience that schools continue to approach matters regarding the provision of a guardian in quite a variety of ways. - For HMC Projects there is quite a conundrum here.
-If we are successful in identifying suitable scholars from non-affluent backgrounds (i.e. their parents earn less than the equivalent of £30k p.a. and for many it is well below this figure) and that is of course our prime aim then these students (their parents) are in no position to pay the costs of guardianship arrangements normally required for overseas students. - Most schools now require all international students to have a guardian (although some still make a distinction between EU and non-EU students).
+- I do not need to tell people in boarding schools that there is an increasing focus on and tightening of regulations regarding the care of young people.
+Almost all the boarding schools offering scholarships through our programmes insist on guardianship in line with the recommendation of the BSA (Boarding Schools' Association). - For HMC Projects this presents quite a conundrum: if we are successful in identifying suitable scholars from non-affluent backgrounds (i.e. their parents earn less than the equivalent of £30k p.a. and for many it is well below this figure) and that is of course our prime aim then these students (their parents) are in no position to pay the costs of commercial guardianship arrangements normally required for overseas students.

 The appointment of a formal guardian is therefore primarily a matter for the family and the school.
-In practice, many scholars are able to find a UK-based family friend or relative to act as a guardian, but in cases where the use of a professional agency is required then the cost of such a service should normally be met by the school.
+In practice, many scholars are able to find a UK-based family friend or relative to act as a guardian, but in cases where the use of an approved professional agency is required then the cost of such a service should normally be met by the school.
 HMC Projects is not in a position to contribute financially to a scholar's guardianship arrangement.